 Brown is unexpectedly funny, something that does not come across so much in his many television shows.
 This show, directed by Andy Nyman, is Brown’s sixth and he is clearly used to this now.
 Infamous feels very well rehearsed, the production around him moves seamlessly.
 The stage set is minimalist with a gothic, rustic and sometimes religious sense.
 It changes subtly throughout the performance, as does the lighting, music and sound effects.

 The muttering in the stalls before the show were very varied, there were some hardened fans who had been to see all his shows, but there were a few sceptics among the crowd.
 Seeing it live, however, is something indescribable.
 The audience cannot help but be impressed.
 Brown is a very clever man and slightly bonkers.

 Infamous is a truly amazing performance, but there is one question that the audience is left with after the show – does Brown have a social life?
 The answer: probably not!

-Derren Brown: Infamous is on at the Palace Theatre until 17th August 2013, for further information or to book visit here.
+Derren Brown: Infamous is on at the Palace Theatre until 17th August 2013.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for Derren Brown: Infamous here: